javaGuruBY/rpaS7/homework/english/RysardPoplavskij/lecture1/HW_lecture_1.md

 3 Please turn off the laptop, you don't using it.

-4. I am Like tea, but today, I do not drinking it.
+4. I don't like tea, but today, I am drinking it

 5. It's dark in your room.
 Are you sleeping?